Elive/elive-for-servers/README.md

 # elive-for-servers
-Enjoy your server with the Elive cli super-powers and other special features
+Enjoy your server with some Elive super-powers, and you can also optionally install well-tuned services in one shot!

+Some Features:
+* Turn an ugly server into a full Elive powered one
+* Enjoy of the most featured and friendly Shell in the world!
+* Don't lose your working terminals if your connection is lost or while you sleep
+* Have multiple terminal sessions, split windows, history saved, etc
-* Turn an ugly server into a full Elive powered one + Wordpress running with all the dependencies and special customizations in less than 2 minutes
+* Install Wordpress with all the dependencies and special customizations, from zero to this in less than 2 minutes
+* Install PHP / Mariadb / Nginx / Exim email server / etc services in one shot
+* Well tunned and optimized customizations for the services
+* Everything ready to be used!

 ## Collaboration: